BoltOfLightning/MyNCHSFBLA/README.md

 #### "While this app is geared for parents, I also found it quite useful as a student.
 I can set my reminders on calenders, check my grades, catch up on sports, and do many more with this app.
 I'm super grateful that this exists in my life." - Ryan P

+#### "I speedran my school day using this with maximum efficiency.
+Wonderful tool, a lifesaver" - Vamshi P

 ## Installation
 ```